Choose your Hospice CAHPS vendor wisely.

 Understand the fees and how they are billed.

 Vendors vary widely in their approach to pricing, which can make comparisons among vendor proposals challenging.
 Vendor pricing models include flat fee pricing, all-inclusive pay per caregiver, pay per survey (based upon response rate) and itemized à la carte pricing for different reporting packages.
 Most vendors will charge an annual license fee or contract fee.
 Make sure you are getting as many value added services as possible from your vendor.
 Questions to ask vendors you may be considering: Is there a charge for second wave mailings?
 Is there a charge for detailed reporting, such as patient comments?
 Is there a data download fee?

-Evaluate the types of reports that your vendor will provide on the data that is collected.
+Evaluate the types of reports that vendors provide on the data that is collected.

 Consider customer service.